munificent/game-programming-patterns/book/flyweight.markdown

 it is they take too much *time* to push each separate tree over the bus to the GPU, but the basic idea is the same.

-The pattern solves that by separating out an object's data into two kinds: The first kind of data is the stuff that's not specific to a single *instance* of that object and can be shared across all of them.
+The pattern solves that by separating out an object's data into two kinds.
+The first kind of data is the stuff that's not specific to a single *instance* of that object and can be shared across all of them.
 The Gang of Four calls this the *intrinsic* state, but I like to think of it as the "context-free" stuff.
 In